-Right now, it's just available in an early beta for developers, but Google has released a roadmap that will see a public beta launch in late spring ahead of a wide release later this year.
+Android 11 is out now in a public beta for certain phone owners and for developers too, with a roadmap that will gradually expand availability before a wide release later this year.
 Hopefully you at least have Android 10 before that happens!

 When will Android 11 be released?

-Starting in May, Google plans to release a Beta version that will be more widely available for folks who opt into the program.
-We'll see a couple revisions on that in the months to follow ahead of a planned Q3 rollout to the public… most likely alongside a Pixel 5.
+We'll see a couple beta revisions in the months to follow ahead of a planned Q3 rollout to the public… most likely alongside a Pixel 5.
 Given that Android is already a really robust and mature OS, however, we're not expecting a massive amount of bugs in the beta versions.

 What features does Android 11 add?

-The initial Developer Preview is not chock full of new features and exciting additions, to be honest – but that doesn't mean that Android 11 will be a boring update.
-Most likely, Google will unveil the biggest enhancements at its I/O 2020 developers conference later this spring.
+The beta versions are not chock full of new features and exciting additions, to be honest – but that doesn't mean that Android 11 will be a boring update.
+We may see larger enhancements still announced in th ecoming months.